Non-small cell lung cancer

 Nausea and vomiting (usually low grade) may occur with all ALK inhibitors.
 Anti-emetics and taking medication with light food such as crackers may be beneficial.

 Diarrhea and transaminitis are most common with the second generation ALK inhibitor ceritinib and may require dose modification.
+By contrast, alectinib may be associated with constipation.

 Over time, prolonged exposure to crizotinib may also lead to peripheral edema, orthostatic hypotension, hepatitis, and renal insufficiency.
+Brigatinib may be associated with pulmonary toxicity, particularly early in treatment.

 Infusion reactions are more common with cetuximab (a chimeric antibody of 35% mouse protein and 65% human protein) than with bevacizumab (a humanized antibody of 5% mouse protein, 95% human protein) or nivolumab (a 100% human protein).
 These events may be broadly characterized as cytokine-dependent or hypersensitivity reactions.